-Guest post by Samer.
+This is a guest post written by Samer.

 I’m writing this for myself as much as I am for you.
-I’m no guru, no natural; I’m only a hurt guy next to you.
+I’m no genius, no expert; I’m only a hurt guy next to you.
 And we’re gonna pull each other out of this mess.
-What we do right now, bloodied and battered, is what defines us as men.
-We can choose be pussies, lay on the cold ground and await the artillery of emotion, or we can choose to become the stuff of legends.
+What we do right now, bloodied and battered, is what defines us.
+We can choose to be weak, lay on the cold ground and await the artillery shelling of emotion, or we can choose to become the stuff of legends.

 Antoine de Saint-Exúpery said in Wind, Sand, and Stars: “What saves a man is to take a step.
 Then another step.
 It is always the same step, but you have to take it.”
 So let’s take the next few steps together:

 1. Accept It.
 It’s over, man.
 They’re gone.
 This is the hardest part for me.
 Even if she comes back, do I really want a girl who rejected me?
 You should never accept someone who doesn’t want to be your partner.
 If Eva Longoria doesn’t see my potential, she’s not right for me.
 It’s that simple.
 If they dumped you for shit you need to clean out of your life, then you need to fix it not for them, but for yourself.